top of page

 I really do use mostly the same base ingredients above for most soups...then change up for:

-Pumpkin Soup: Don't add the meat and leafy greens, add extra carrots, several cans of plain pumpkin, add the same spices above, but add spices you'd use in pumpkin pie (cinnamon nutmeg allspice clove), then add honey, Siracha and sour creme at the very end...
+Pumpkin Soup: Don't add the meat and leafy greens, add a few extra carrots, several cans of plain pumpkin, add the same spices above, but add spices you'd use in pumpkin pie (cinnamon nutmeg allspice clove), then close to the end of cooking, add honey and Siracha and right before serving, either mix in sour creme, or dollop sour creme in the middle of each bowl as you serve.

-Italian Soup: more escarole - no chard or dandelion greens--, add tomatoes, pasta, oregano instead of thyme, Parmesan...
-Serve topped with Parmesan, and with Italian bread topped with melted Mozzarella...
+Italian Soup: more escarole - no chard or dandelion greens--, add tomatoes (different types of fresh), pasta, oregano instead of thyme, Parmesan...
+Serve topped with Parmesan, and with Italian bread topped with melted Mozzarella next to the bowl...

-Irish Pot Pie Soup: the same onions/carrots/spices, but add celery, a bag of organic peas and carrots, lots of potatoes, bacon and chopped lamb...
-Whir the soup with a stick blender at the end - not too much or it becomes watery whipped potatoes :) !!
-Been there :)).
+Irish Pot Pie Soup: the same onions/carrots/spices, but add celery, a bag of frozen organic peas and carrots, lots of potatoes, chopped bacon and chopped lamb...
+Use a hand masher to crush up the potatoes at the end--I tried a stick blender once and it became watery whipped potatoes :) !!
+Yummy, but very weird as a soup.

-Chinese Soup: switch the veggies or include bok choy, more onions, sliced fresh mushrooms, add chicken in thin slices not chunks, and maybe add something from the Chinese section like baby corn cobs and water chestnuts.
+Chinese-inspired Soup: switch the veggies or include bok choy, more onions, sliced fresh mushrooms, add chicken or pork in stick-like slices not chunks, and consider adding something from the Chinese section of the supermarket like baby corn cobs and water chestnuts.
 Soy sauce at the end...

 Citrus Fruits